 For more on the planets and how to locate them, see http://www.nakedeyeplanets.com/

-Free star maps for October can be downloaded at http://www.skymaps.com/downloads.html and http://www.telescope.com/content.jsp?pageName=Monthly-Star-Chart
+Free star maps for this month can be downloaded at http://www.skymaps.com/downloads.html and http://www.telescope.com/content.jsp?pageName=Monthly-Star-Chart